 The great thing about this makeover idea, though, whatever transformation you choose DOESN’T have to be as colorful as mine were.
 And they could certainly be used inside, as well.
 I just wanted something splashy for our patio with the outdoor furniture that we were given.

-And if you enjoyed this easy upcycling idea for summer, then you may also be interested in this wine bottle cooler that I made.
-It started out as a Habitat ReStore find, as well!
+And if you enjoyed this easy upcycling idea for a silver plate tray, then you may also be interested in this collection of other silver plate upcycles!

 Craft on!